Concepts

 • UI

-• file-level lazy hydration
+• path-triggered or file-level lazy hydration